Specialization Area Designation

 What is it?

-The Specialization Area designation on the CTRS credential is used to indicate recreational therapy experience and focused continuing education within a specified area of practice, both of which are necessary components for advancing competence in practice.
+The Specialization Area Designation on the CTRS credential is used to indicate recreational therapy experience and focused continuing education within a specified area of practice, both of which are necessary components for advancing competence in practice.

-The Value of CTRS Specialization Areas
+The Value of CTRS Specialization Area Designation

 As healthcare evolves, the technical knowledge and skills required to practice successfully in a complex service environment increases significantly.
 Beyond the broad range of essential professional skills, there is an increasing expectation to develop specialized knowledge and skills that are distinctive to specific populations and service sectors.
 The CTRS designation of specialization provides a higher level of assurance and verification that the practitioner has committed to advancing their knowledge and skills to support provision of quality services to the consumer.
 Specialization is well recognized within professional practice and has become the norm within the health and human service delivery system today.